How early conciliation works

-Tell your conciliator if you've changed address or do not want it shared with your employer.
+Tell the conciliator if you've changed address or do not want it shared with your employer.

 If a respondent declines early conciliation

 Acas is impartial, which means we're not on either side.
-We're there to see if an agreement can be reached without a tribunal.
+We're there to see if an agreement can be reached without going to tribunal.

 - explain the conciliation process